 - i.
 Contractor property management assists clients in locating and acquiring safe, affordable housing.
 They help clients negotiate rental agreements, mediate landlord-tenant issues and establish and maintain utilities.
 Contractor leases, subleases, and/or acts as a rental guarantor for apartments to clients, enabling clients to establish a positive rental history. - ii.
 Contractor property management staff shall collect and pay consumers' rent.
 Staff shall work closely with the Housing Authority to acquire, manage and maintain all housing contracts.
 When appropriate, staff shall help consumer acquire and maintain Section 8 Housing and Shelter Plus vouchers, ensure basic household maintenance, rental unit inspections and when necessary, pursue a legal eviction. - iii.
 Contractor shall provide and maintain property liability insurance on all units. - iv.
-Contractor property management staff shall work closely with contractor case managers and peer counselors to provide integrated support services with independent living skills training and access to community resources to enable clients to maintain and retain their housing.
+Contractor property management staff shall work closely with contractor case managers and peer counselors to provide integrated support services with independent living skills training and access to community resources to enable clients to maintain and retain their housing. - b.

-b.
 Placement of Individuals into Housing Units

 - i.
 The type of housing will be determined by client's previous rental history and housing problems, history of violence, history of drug or alcohol abuse and a criminal justice report.
 The following criteria shall be considered in determining the type of placement in housing: individuals who are registered sex offenders, individuals with a history of the manufacture or sale of methamphetamine, alcohol and drug abuse, history of residential fire setting, or people with significant histories of random violence with no information about a mitigating intervention or treatment. - ii.
 Contractor shall hold personal meetings with the tenant (client) to complete the screening process.
-Contractor shall focus on assessing the likelihood that any tenant applicant will be able to meet the essential requirements of tenancy as expressed in the lease as follows:

-- 1) To pay rent and any other charges in a timely manner. - To care for and avoid damaging the unit and common areas, use the facilities and equipment in a reasonable way, to not create health or safety hazards, and to report significant maintenance needs in a timely manner. - To respect the personal and property rights of others - 4) To not engage in criminal activity that threatens the health and/or safety of other residents or staff - To comply with health and safety codes and necessary and reasonable rules and program guidelines.
+Contractor shall focus on assessing the likelihood that any tenant applicant will be able to meet the essential requirements of tenancy as expressed in the lease as follows: - 1) To pay rent and any other charges in a timely manner. - 2) To care for and avoid damaging the unit and common areas, use the facilities and equipment in a reasonable way, to not create health or safety hazards, and to report significant maintenance needs in a timely manner. - 3) To respect the personal and property rights of others - 4) To not engage in criminal activity that threatens the health and/or safety of other residents or staff - 5) To comply with health and safety codes and necessary and reasonable rules and program guidelines. - 11.
+Rental Procedures a.
+Contractor will ensure that 24/7 staff coverage is available to respond to housing landlord for any type of housing emergency.